The Dream of the Rood: Possible authorship

 The author of The Dream of the Rood is unknown.
-Moreover, it is possible that the poem as it stands is the work of multiple authors.
+It is also possible that the poem as it stands is the work of multiple authors.
 The approximate eighth-century date of the Ruthwell Cross indicates the earliest likely date and Northern circulation of some version of The Dream of the Rood.

 Nineteenth-century scholars tried to attribute the poem to the few named Old English poets.
 Daniel H. Haigh argued that the inscription of the Ruthwell Cross must be fragments of a lost poem by Cædmon, portrayed in Bede's Ecclesiastical History of the English People as the first Christian English poet, stating "On this monument, erected about A.D.
 665, we have fragments of a religious poem of very high character, and that there was but one man living in England at that time worthy to be named as a religious poet, and that was Caedmon".
 Likewise, George Stephens contended that the language and structure of The Dream of the Rood indicated a seventh-century date.
 Supposing that the only Christian poet before Bede was Cædmon, Stephens argued that Cædmon must have composed The Dream of the Rood.
 Furthermore, he claimed that the Ruthwell Cross includes a runic inscription that can be interpreted as saying "Caedmon made me".
 These ideas are no longer accepted by scholars.

 Likewise, some scholars have tried to attribute The Dream of the Rood to Cynewulf, a named Old English poet who lived around the ninth century.
 Two of Cynewulf's signed poems are found in the Vercelli Book, the manuscript that contains The Dream of the Rood, among them Elene, which is about Saint Helena's supposed discovery of the cross on which Jesus was crucified.
 Thus Franz Dietrich argued that the similarities between Cynewulf's Elene and The Dream of the Rood reveal that the two must have been authored by the same individual.
 Again, however, this attribution is not widely accepted.

 In a series of papers, Leonard Neidorf has adduced metrical, lexical, and syntactical evidence in support of a theory of composite authorship for The Dream of the Rood.
 He maintains that the poem contains contributions from at least two different poets, who had distinct compositional styles.